RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv5/Decompilation/Building.md

     The resulting build(s) will be located somewhere in `build/` depending on your system.

     You can set [build flags](#build-flags) by adding `-D[flag-name]=[value]` to the end of the first command.
 For example, to build with `RETRO_DISABLE_PLUS` set to on, add `-DRETRO_DISABLE_PLUS=on` to the command.

+    !!! tip
+        If you're not using either DirectX subsystem, it's highly recommended to [install the custom shaders mod](ShadersSetup.md).

 === "Linux"